matomo-org/developer-documentation/docs/3.x/plugin-settings.md

 ### Adding one or more settings

 Settings are added in the `init()` method of the settings class.
-To do this, call the `makeSetting()` and pass in the internal name of the setting, the default value, which PHP type the setting should return and a callback to configure the UI representation of the form field.
+To do this, call the `makeSetting()` and pass in the following parameters: internal name of the setting, the default value, which PHP type the setting should return and a callback to configure the UI representation of the form field.

 For example: